SharedSmally/doc/app/java/netty_action.md

 - Refernce counting

 Both ByteBuf and ByteBufHolder implement interface ReferenceCounted, which is essential to pooling implementation.
 Trying to access a reference-counted object that’s been released will result in an IllegalReferenceCountException.

+In ChannelHandler, it is responsible for explicitly releasing the memory associated with pooled ByteBuf instances.
+Netty provides a utility method for this purpose, ReferenceCountUtil.release()

+## Channel,ChannelHandler and ChannelPipeline
+ChannelHandlers are chained together in a ChannelPipeline to organize processing logic.

+### Channel Lifecycle
+- ChannelUnregistered: The Channel was created, but isn’t registered to an EventLoop .
+- ChannelRegistered: The Channel is registered to an EventLoop .
+- ChannelActive:  The Channel is active (connected to its remote peer).
+It’s now possible to receive and send data.
+- ChannelInactive: The Channel isn’t connected to the remote peer.

+### ChannelHandler Lifecycle (with ChannelHandlerContext)
+- handlerAdded: Called when a ChannelHandler is added to a ChannelPipeline
+- handlerRemoved: Called when a ChannelHandler is removed from a ChannelPipeline
+- exceptionCaught: Called if an error occurs in the ChannelPipeline during processing

+### subinterfaces of ChannelHandler :
+- ChannelInboundHandler: Processes inbound data and state changes of all kinds, Implemented classes: ChannelInboundHandlerAdapter, SimpleChannelInboundHandler(no need to release message)
+    - channelRegistered: Invoked when a Channel is registered to its EventLoop and is able to handle I/O.
+    - channelUnregistered: Invoked when a Channel is deregistered from its EventLoop and can’t handle any I/O.
+    - channelActive: Invoked when a Channel is active; the Channel is connected/bound and ready.
+    - channelInactive: Invoked when a Channel leaves active state and is no longer connected to its remote peer.

+    - channelReadComplete: Invoked when a read operation on the Channel has completed.
+    - channelRead: Invoked if data is read from the Channel .
+    - channelWritabilityChanged: Invoked when the writability state of the Channel changes.
+    - userEventTriggered: Invoked when ChannelnboundHandler.fireUserEventTriggered() is called

+- ChannelOutboundHandler —Processes outbound data and allows interception of all operations
+    - bind(ChannelHandlerContext, SocketAddress,ChannelPromise): Invoked on request to bind the Channel to a local address
+    - connect(ChannelHandlerContext, SocketAddress,SocketAddress,ChannelPromise): Invoked on request to connect the Channel to the remote peer
+    - disconnect(ChannelHandlerContext,ChannelPromise): Invoked on request to disconnect the Channel from the remote peer
+    - close(ChannelHandlerContext,ChannelPromise): Invoked on request to close the Channel
+    - deregister(ChannelHandlerContext,ChannelPromise): Invoked on request to deregister the Channel from its EventLoop

+    - read(ChannelHandlerContext): Invoked on request to read more data from the Channel
+    - flush(ChannelHandlerContext): Invoked on request to flush queued data to the remote peer through the Channel
+    - write(ChannelHandlerContext,Object,ChannelPromise): Invoked on request to write data through the Channel to the remote peer

+Most of the methods in ChannelOutboundHandler take a ChannelPromise argument to be notified when the operation completes.
+ChannelPromise is a subinterface of ChannelFuture that defines the writable methods, such as setSuccess() or setFailure( ), thus making ChannelFuture immutable.